CiscoDevNet/libinfracheck/README.md

 # libinfracheck

 **Description**: This project demonstrates using network infrastructure as part of a healthcheck for an application.
-The implementation here is a a Java library that can check the health of infrastructure using APIC-EM Path Trace.
+The implementation here is a a Java library that can check the health of infrastructure using Path Trace.

 This project is also an example of "infrastructure intent".
-That is, the business requirement of application reliability can be assessed, in part, through APIC-EM or DNA Center controllers' information about network devices and routes.
+That is, the business requirement of application reliability can be assessed, in part, through DNA Center's information about network devices and routes.
 This project can be extended and tailored to meet additional business requirements and interact with other systems to contribute to a perspective on overall system health.

 ## Dependencies